julzaza/wildwitchherbs/_posts/2025-07-07-full-moon-rituals.md

 - Dry or store herbs in **glass or cloth**, away from sun.
 - Label herbs with the moon phase for maximum potency.

-For more on working with phases in planting and harvesting, see **[Lunar Gardening: How Real Witches Plant with the Moon](/lunar-gardening-folklore/)**.
+For more on working with phases in planting and harvesting, see **[Lunar Gardening: Witches Plant with the Moon](/lunar-gardening-folklore/)**.

 ---